Information About Arm Lift Surgery(Brachioplasty) Long Island, New York

 Loose skin can cause the following negative effects:

-- Need to wear baggy clothing
+- The urge to wear long, baggy clothing

 What Can an Arm Lift Do for You?

-- Remove saggy skin
+- Remove saggy, hanging skin

 - Tighten the upper arm